Uberi/speech_recognition/README.rst

 PyAudio (for microphone users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to use audio input from microphones, `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/#downloads>`__ is also necessary.
-If not installed, the library will still work, but ``Microphone`` will be undefined.
+If not installed, the library will still work, but ``Microphone`` will not be defined.

 The official PyAudio builds seem to be broken on Windows.
 As a result, in the ``installers`` folder you will find `unofficial PyAudio builds for Windows <http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio>`__ that actually work.
 Run the installer corresponding to your Python version to install PyAudio.